mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

 .. label:: end_MinimizeEnergy_class

-We anticipate that the *os* module, which provides a way to interact with the operating system, will be required :cite:`Rossum2009Python3`.
+The *copy* library, which provides functions to create shallow or deep copies of objects, is imported, along with *NumPy* and *os*.

 Within the *MonteCarlo.py* file, copy the following lines: